 Environmental.
 Jim has been involved with numerous environmental investigations cleanups around the state of Iowa and the rest of the country.
 His practice includes assisting with contract negotiation, risk assessments, commercial development feasibility studies, brownfields projects, and mergers and acquisitions.
 Jim has also provided due diligence, development, environmental and transportation advice to more than three dozen ethanol and biofuel projects around the country.
 His clients also include meat processing plants, pharmaceutical development companies, municipalities, food processors, manufacturers, wind and solar developers and organic waste composting facilities.
 Jim successfully defended the Chicago and Northwestern Railroad Company against a claim that it should conduct a remediation caused by the Rock Island Railroad.
 In Blue Chip Enterprises, et. al. v.
 State, Dept. of Natural Resources, 528 N.W.2d 619 (Iowa 1995) Jim won a ruling from the Iowa Supreme Court that held that Iowa would not follow the federal practice of automatically imposing strict clean-up liability on landowners that did not cause the underlying contamination.

 Energy.
 Jim’s experience in the utility and energy field includes siting, negotiating power purchase and interconnection agreements, compliance and due diligence for lenders providing financing for renewable energy projects.
 He frequently takes a lead role to define the scope of work needed for wind projects and manages the legal aspects of the project through completion.
 He has worked on a total of eight large wind projects with a total of 465 MW of generating capacity.
-Jim was co-counsel in a challenge to the Iowa Utility Board that resulted in a nationally-recognized ruling in which the Iowa Supreme Court held that the “behind the meter” direct sale of electricity generated from solar power arrays and using a power purchase agreement that sold the electricity on a cents-per-kWh basis did not render the seller a “public utility.”
+Jim was co-counsel in a challenge to the Iowa Utilities Board that resulted in a nationally-recognized ruling in which the Iowa Supreme Court held that the “behind the meter” direct sale of electricity generated from solar power arrays and using a power purchase agreement that sold the electricity on a cents-per-kWh basis did not render the seller a “public utility.”
 SZ Enterprises, LLC, d/b/a Eagle Point Solar v.
-Iowa Utilities Board, 850 N.W.2d.
-441 (July 11, 2014).
+Iowa Utilities Board, 850 N.W.2d 441 (July 11, 2014).